xTrayambak/xTrayambak/README.md

 # About Me
 Hey, I'm Trayambak!
 I am a student.
 I am fascinated with computers and programming.
 I like Maths and English.
 I am a freelancer and I have worked for a Discord server with 1.7k members as a bot developer.
-(Currently, not for hire) I specialize in Python, at the moment.
+(Currently not for hire) I specialize in Python, Nim and Rust (learning) at the moment.
 I love Python and write most of my stuff in it.
 I use Fedora Linux as my daily driver (Arch previously).
 My dream job is to be a successful game developer, whilst embracing open-source!
 I believe that if code is shared together by huge companies, then humanity can progress 100x faster!
 Python FTW!
 I write backends in Python, and for that, I made my own simple serverless database.

-Have a great day! <3
+Have a great day!